OnlyInAmerica/FFmpegTest/README.md

 # Current Output

-A video produce with this application is available [here](https://s3.amazonaws.com/dbro/ffmpeg_d8cb9b8.mp4).
+A video produced with this application is available [here](https://s3.amazonaws.com/dbro/ffmpeg_d8cb9b8.mp4).

 Playing the output of this app in VLC results in generally correct audio and blank / black video frames.